 What is it: Psycho-Pass

 Psycho-Pass is a science fiction anime set in a dystopian future where society is controlled by a system called Sibyl.
-This system assesses the mental state of citizens and determines their potential to commit crimes, using an index known as “Psycho-Pass”.
-The story unfolds in a Japan where public safety is guaranteed by law enforcement agents who use this technology to prevent crimes before they happen.
-The anime explores complex themes such as morality, freedom and the nature of justice, leading viewers to reflect on the implications of a system that prioritizes security over individual freedom.
+This system assesses the mental state of citizens and determines their potential for committing crimes, using an index known as "Psycho-Pass."
+The story unfolds in a Japan where public safety is ensured by law enforcement agents who use this technology to prevent crimes before they happen.
+The anime explores complex themes such as morality, freedom, and the nature of justice, leading viewers to reflect on the implications of a system that prioritizes security over individual liberty.

 Anime Production